BAFA National Leagues: Rosters

-Players

-Players in the BAFANL are largely made up of British nationals who due to the League's current status have to pay a subscription fee to both the League and their respective clubs.
+Players in the BAFANL are largely made up of British nationals who due to the league's current status have to pay a subscription fee to both the league and their respective clubs.
 British league teams in earlier years were allowed to pay players and most teams had paid US import professionals.
 Clubs are currently not permitted to pay a wage to any player, but coaches and other staff members are able to receive a wage.
-There are currently no limits on Roster size unlike the NFL's 53 man roster.
-The minimum age of BAFANL contact player is 18 years old, however players are allowed to play to Youth football until the age of 19.
-Female players are currently permitted to participate in the League as well as the BAFA ran Women's National Football League.
+There are currently no limits on roster size unlike the NFL's 53 man roster.
+The minimum age of BAFANL contact player is 18 years old, however players are allowed to play to youth football until the age of 19.
+Female players are currently permitted to participate in the league as well as the BAFA ran Women's National Football League.
 Premier League and some Division One sides tend to operate a try-out basis to recruit potential players over several training sessions, where as other sides tend to operate an inclusive grassroots approach with any player wishing to compete taken on board as long as they are fit enough to do so.
-A lot of Football recruitment tends to come from other sports largely former Rugby Union players.
+A lot of football recruitment tends to come from other sports largely former rugby union players.

-In 2019 BAFA announced all Non-British players who play within League have to have a permanent residence address in the UK and had to have been residing in the country for six months and suspended all players who did not meet this criteria, this was largely brought in due to Leicester Falcons partnership with US College side Baker Wildcats who in turned signed a significant number of US Athletes to their side following promotion to the BAFA Premier North.
+In 2019 BAFA announced all non-British players who play within the league have to have a permanent residence address in the UK and had to have been residing in the country for six months and suspended all players who did not meet these criteria, this was largely brought in due to Leicester Falcons partnership with US College side Baker Wildcats who in turned signed a significant number of U.S. athletes to their side following promotion to the BAFA Premier North.
 Tamworth Phoenix flagged an incident with BAFA in which a Baker player had attempted to broker a deal to play with them, with the player reported Leicester had offered to pay a wage of £1,000 per month and a free master's degree.
-Leicester were forced to cut ties with the Baker athletes prior to the first game of the 2019 season, they were eventually relegated back to Division 1 with a 2–8 record.
+Leicester were forced to cut ties with the Baker athletes prior to the first game of the 2019 season; they were eventually relegated back to Division 1 with a 2–8 record.